IncorHosting/.github/README.md

 # Incorhosting
-Wow you saw this orgnsation congrats!
+Wow you saw this organization congrats!